Information about pain relief options and how it can help you.

 - change your position at least every 2 hours to prevent stiffness and sore skin

-- hot or cold packs can help relieve pain (wrap them in a soft towel to prevent damaging your skin)
+- hot or cold packs (wrap them in a soft towel to prevent damaging your skin)

 If you can't sleep, learning relaxation exercises can be particularly helpful.
 Remember not to get over tired.